 EPA Region 6 has taken the lead in pursuing violations of the General Duty Clause found in 112(r) of the federal Clean Air Act.
 In addition to counseling on individual enforcement actions, Baker Botts has extensively engaged with EPA Region 6 management to help companies understand the reasons behind EPA’s actions and the factors EPA considers in determining whether to pursue RMP inspections and enforcement.
 On behalf of TIP, we have hosted meetings for John Blevins, then-EPA Region 6 Director of Compliance Assurance and Enforcement Division, and Steve Thompson, Region 6 Air, Toxics, and Inspection Coordinator Branch Chief, Compliance Assurance and Enforcement Division, in our Houston office and facilitated follow up meetings to discuss RMP issues at EPA’s Dallas headquarters.
 We have also extensively reviewed Title V reporting obligations for RMP-identified issues.

 Rule Challenges and Appeals

 Baker Botts’ air lawyers have represented clients in administrative and judicial proceedings challenging EPA interpretive and legislative rules.
 Our lawyers have experience on a range of Clean Air Act regulations that have national significance, as well as state-specific rules.
 In addition to favorable outcomes through litigation, we have skillfully negotiated settlements under which EPA has voluntarily revised regulations or policy or issued helpful interpretations or guidance.

-Air & Waste Management Association 109th Annual Conference & Exhibition
+Air & Waste Management Association (A&WMA) Gulf Coast Chapter (GCC) Annual Conference & Exhibition (ACE)